JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-05-06-methodcount.md

 Well this is possible, but you'll have to manually specify which parts of the library you are going to use!
 This is because Proguard doesn't have a context during library stripping of what methods your application will be needing and what not.

 Let's reproduce one of the projects I recently started working on as an example.
 Guava was used throughout the app extensively, making it very hard/risky to remove.
-But because of the huge method count we were constantly flirting with the 65k method limit and had to enable multi dex.
+But because of the huge method count we were constantly flirting with the 65k method limit and had to enable multidex.

 <center><a href="{{ site.blogbaseurl }}img/blog/methodcount/dexcount-guava/debugChart/index.html"><img src="{{ site.blogbaseurl }}img/blog/methodcount/methodcount_graphic_guava.gif" alt="Method count graphical output of sample project with Guava"></a></center>